Days after execution, 2 Indians buried in UAE in presence of family members | Law-Order

 According to the Ministry of External Affairs (MEA), Shahjadi and Arangilottu were buried following regulations of the UAE.

-Thirty-year-old Shahjadi a caregiver from Uttar Pradesh's Banda district was executed last month, months after a court found her guilty of allegedly murdering a four-month-old toddler.
+Thirty-year-old Shahjadi, a caregiver from Uttar Pradesh's Banda district, was executed last month, months after a court found her guilty of allegedly murdering a four-month-old child.

 Rinash, who hailed from Kannur in Kerala, was handed death sentence for allegedly killing a UAE national and was executed a few weeks ago.